 Despite these efforts, not all Americans have the same opportunity to cast a ballot.
-Someone eligible to vote in one state might not be in another.
-Critics claim that state legislatures revise their voting laws to intentionally make it more difficult for poor people and people of color to vote.
-We may have come a long way since this country was founded and the Constitution gave only white male property owners the right to vote, but politicians are still devising ways to pick the voters they want rather than the other way around!
+There is a pattern of discrimination.
+Voting restrictions often make it more difficult for poor people and people of color to vote.
+We have come a long way since this country was founded and the Constitution gave only white male property owners the right to vote.
+But politicians are still devising ways to pick the voters they want rather than the other way around!